ROMAR10/mercuriopromoline/README.md

-School projetct of a "real" fake website.
+School project of a "real" fake website.